 Determination surged through Will’s body with each pop.
 To keep his courage stirred, he repeated, You gotta do what God says, flicking his wrist after each repetition.
 The popping air sounded like an exclamation point.
 He didn’t notice the growing ache the icy wind was drilling deeper into his ears or the pain stabbing at his numbed feet with each step.

-Will paused at the door.
-He raised his whip with the vehemence of full conviction and pulled at its handle with his free hand.
-The door swung open.
-W.A. was slumped on the floor.
-Sticky red pooled around his head.
-His right hand was still curled around the pistol.
+When he finally arrived at his door, half-frozen, Will paused before raising his whip with the vehemence of full conviction.
+He pulled at the doorknob with his free hand, and the door swung open.
+He saw W.A. slumped on the floor, sticky red pooling around his head, his right hand still curled around the pistol.
 His left clutched the wadded advertisement.

-Will sucked in a breath that punched his heart hard.
-He squinted his eyes and drew his lips in.
+Will sucked in a breath that punched his heart hard, squinted his eyes, and drew his lips in.
 Tension flexed the muscles of his arm, still raised like the head of rattlesnake in the desert ready to strike its prey.
 He flicked his wrist and sent the opened bottles on the table crashing into slivers and shards across the floor.

-Will pulled the crumpled advertisement from W.A.s hand and ran his fingers along the back of it smoothing it against the table.
+Will stepped across the floor, glass crunching beneath his boots, and pulled the crumpled advertisement from W.A.s hand.
+He ran his fingers along the back of it, smoothing it against the table.
 His eye caught on a headline.

 Vengeance is Mine